Normal

 I hope everyone practices self-care today.
 Get your votes in, take a buddy with you so you’re safe please and check in with those who care for you to let them know you’re safe.

-Drink water, snuggle up with a comfy blanket and netflix if you can.
+Drink water, snuggle up with a comfy blanket and Netflix if you can.
 Go to lunch with a friend.
 Whatever form your particular type of self-care takes, I hope you do it.

 For me, I took a little extra time to make a nice breakfast.
 I have a large container of water and my coffee.
 I’m going to write today, since my vote had to be in weeks ago as an expat.